nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 We don't know for sure whether this introduction will result in a local outbreak in Utah.
 But, if the virus does continue to spread following these introductions, we would expect to see this unfold over the next 4 weeks.
 <br><br>
 This is just one example.
+There may have been other introductions into Utah (or other areas) that we cannot see on the tree because they were not sequenced.
 Most importantly, areas that aren't yet aware of local outbreaks should prepare now and start surveillance testing.

 <!-- There is no right side text -->